 There are two types of solar pool heaters available.

-• The unglazed collectors are solar pool heaters which use heavy-duty panels made of plastic or rubber and a UV light inhibitor.
+The unglazed collectors are heaters which use heavy-duty panels made of plastic or rubber and a UV light inhibitor.

-• The glazed collectors are solar pool heaters which use an aluminum plate with copper tubing and an iron-tempered glass cover.
+The glazed collectors are heaters which use an aluminum plate with copper tubing and an iron-tempered glass cover.

 You get more durability with glazed collectors, which is why they’re more expensive.
 But you do get freeze protection with both unglazed and glazed collectors.
 That way, cold weather won’t affect the heater.

-The pool pump needs to be the appropriate size to accommodate the solar heating system.
-If you have an existing pool heater that you’re replacing, then you may need a bigger or stronger pump to allow the water to push through this new solar system.
+The pump needs to be the appropriate size to accommodate the heating system.
+If you have an existing heater that you’re replacing, then you may need a bigger or stronger pump to allow the water to push through this new system.

-Propane or natural gas is used as the fuel for a gas pool heater.
+Propane or natural gas is used as the fuel for a heater.
 As water enters the heater through a hot tube, the combustion chamber heats up the water.
-The water comes back out and goes into the swimming pool.
+The water comes back out and goes into the pool.

 The price and availability of different types of fuel in your area will determine which one you use.
 Fortunately, a liquid propane heater and natural gas heater cost the same amount.

-If your gas pool heater is “Low NOx,” then it doesn’t release too many emissions.
-In addition, Low NOx pool heaters heat the water faster and have more efficiency than your standard pool heaters.
+If your gas heater is “Low NOx,” then it doesn’t release too many emissions.
+In addition, Low NOx heaters heat the water faster and have more efficiency than your standard heaters.

-Most importantly, Low NOx pool heaters satisfy the NOx Emissions standards that were established by the Texas Natural Resource Conservation Commission Code and the California South Coast Quality Air Management Commission.
-Therefore, anyone living in Texas or California must use a Low NOx gas pool heater for their swimming pool.
+Most importantly, Low NOx heaters satisfy the NOx Emissions standards that were established by the Texas Natural Resource Conservation Commission Code and the California South Coast Quality Air Management Commission.
+Therefore, anyone living in Texas or California must use a Low NOx gas heater for their pool.

-Single Thermostat vs. Dual Thermostat – Dual thermostats come with most gas pool heaters.
+Single Thermostat vs. Dual Thermostat – Dual thermostats come with most heaters.
 You can use them to monitor the temperature of both the spa and pool.
-If you purchase a small pool heater, there is just one thermostat.
+If you purchase a small heater, there is just one thermostat.

-The average cost of a natural gas pool heater is anywhere from $300 to $600 monthly.
-The monthly cost of a propane pool heater is even more.
+The average cost of a natural heater is anywhere from $300 to $600 monthly.
+The monthly cost of a propane heater is even more.